lukiwieser/aave-liquidation-risk/README.md

     This ensures that users do not act maliciously.
   * They can `repay` part of the borrowed assets any time.
 * Liquidations:
-  * Due to price changes in the deposited and borrowed cryptocurrencies of users, it might happen that they do have not enough collateral deposited.
+  * Due to price changes of the deposited and borrowed cryptocurrencies, it might happen that they do not have enough collateral deposited.
   * If that is the case, other users can trigger a `liquidation call` and purchase up to 50% of the collateral at a discounted price.
   * This mechanism ensures that Aave does not lose money.